AsjadZafar/LuxeHomeTeam29/README.md

-LuxeHome
+# LuxeHome

-LuxeHome is a smart home e-commerce platform designed to provide users with a secure, intuitive, and premium shopping experience.
-The website allows homeowners to browse and purchase appliances and furniture for living rooms, kitchens, bedrooms, bathrooms, and outdoor spaces.
+**LuxeHome** is a smart home e-commerce website that gives users a safe, easy-to-use, and premium shopping experience.
+Users can browse and buy appliances and furniture for living rooms, kitchens, bedrooms, bathrooms, and outdoor areas.

-Features

-Customer Features:
+### Customer Features

-Product browsing, searching, and filtering
+- Browse, search, and filter products
-Basket and checkout functionality
+- Basket and checkout
-Order history and account management
+- View order history and manage account
-Customer reviews with a “helpful” count
+- Customer reviews with a “helpful” count
-“My Reviews” dashboard tab
+- “My Reviews” tab in the dashboard
-Warranty claim submission
-Installation service booking
+- Submit warranty claims
+- Book installation services

-Admin Features:
+### Admin Features

-Inventory management and product updates
-Order processing
-Customer detail management
-Review moderation and warranty claim processing Technology Stack
+- Manage inventory and update products
+- Process orders
+- Manage customer details
+- Moderate reviews and handle warranty claims

+## Technology
-Frontend: HTML, Tailwind CSS, JavaScript
+- **Frontend:** HTML, Tailwind CSS, JavaScript
-Backend: Laravel (PHP)
+- **Backend:** Laravel (PHP)
-Database: MySQL (managed via phpMyAdmin)
+- **Database:** MySQL (phpMyAdmin)

-Project Management and Version Control Version-controlled using GitHub with clear commit history Development and tasks tracked using Trello
+## Project Management & Version Control
-Modular code structure and documentation for maintainability and scalability Deployment
-Fully deployed online for live usage and testing
+- Code managed with **GitHub**
+- Tasks tracked using **Trello**
+- Code is organized and commented for easy updates